-If you want to earn cash back while also getting an intro APR, the Wells Fargo Active Cash Card could fit the bill.
+If you want to earn cash rewards while also getting an intro APR, the Wells Fargo Active Cash Card could fit the bill.
 This card comes with no annual fee, and cardholders earn a flat 2 percent in cash rewards on purchases.
-As an added bonus, the card also comes with 0 percent intro APR on purchases and qualifying balance transfers from account opening for the first 15 months (followed by a variable APR of 17.99 percent, 22.99 percent, or 27.99 percent.
+As an added bonus, the card also comes with 0 percent intro APR on purchases and qualifying balance transfers from account opening for the first 15 months (followed by a variable APR of 19.49 percent, 24.49 percent, or 29.49 percent.

 New customers who choose this card can also earn a $200 cash rewards bonus when they sign up and spend $1,000 on purchases within three months of account opening.
 Other perks include cell phone insurance and contactless payment options.

 - People who want to pay down medical bills with the intro APR offer